 The 1990's saw Ken's music career blossom.
 He performed at hundreds of venues across Canada, the U.S., and Central America from concert halls to festivals and cafes, sharing the bill with folk and roots icons as diverse as Jerry Jeff Walker, Willie P. Bennett, Valdy, and Garnet Rogers.
 During this time his first recordings were also released, including 1994's "Winds of Emotion", "Precious Life" in 1996, and 2000's critically acclaimed "Time and Space".

-In September 2017 Ken released his most recent album, "Wondrous Beauty" which debuted in the Top 10 on Canadian Folk Music charts.
-The album has received several positive reviews, including one by esteemed roots music journal "No Depression" which called the album "a stew of wonderful notes stirred perfectly, that sneaks into your heart, feet, and soul".
+In September 2017 Trespass Music released Ken's, "Wondrous Beauty" which debuted in the Top 10 on Canadian Folk Music charts.
+The album received several positive reviews, including one by esteemed roots music journal "No Depression" which called the album "a stew of wonderful notes stirred perfectly, that sneaks into your heart, feet, and soul".

 Now living on British Columbia's Sunshine Coast, Ken continues to enjoy writing and recording as well as touring.
-These days he performs mainly as a solo act, or in a duo with partner Anna Green.
-He also gets together with his former Ontario bandmates in Gypsy Starfish whenever he can.
-He is particularly fond of performing benefit concerts supporting social justice, environmental, and peace initiatives.
+These days he performs mainly as a solo act, but also with partner Anna Green, whose "beautiful vocal harmonies add an ethereal dimension" (The Bank Theatre, Canada) to live performances.
+He is particularly fond of performing benefit concerts supporting social justice, environmental, and peace initiatives, and continues to tour across Canada and the U.S.